 Headache starts suddenly and increases gradually.
 It is a type of chronic headache.
 Its intensity of pain fluctuates every minute and may last more or less continuously for many days and months.
 This type of headache has typical characteristics.
 Headache may be episodic (pain attack on and off), or chronic (present more than 10 to 15 days per month).
 Patients have throbbing type of pain in stress headache.
 Pain type has not pulsatile quality as in migraine.
 Pressure and tightening sensations are felt in head.

-Location of the pain is usually occipitonuchal (nape of the neck), occipitofrontal (front of the forehead), bilateral, and fronto occipital region (all over the head).
+The location of the pain is usually occipitonuchal (nape of the neck), occipitofrontal (front of the forehead), bilateral, and fronto occipital region (all over the head).
 It is not aggravated by physical activity and intense light.
 Minimum 10 to 12 headache episodes are present.

 Patient complains about band like squeezing pain in head.
 It may be elicited by excess stress and worry.
 Difficulties related to concentrating are present.
 Insomnia (disturbances while sleeping) may disturb patient’s life.
 Clinical approach for exact diagnosis for TTH (tension type headache) in persons with headache is absence of usual signs and symptoms associated with headache.
 Stress headaches are not associated with nausea, vomiting, photophobia (extreme sensitivity to light), osmophobia (increased sensitivity or headache due to odors), throbbing, flashing lights, blind spots, or numbness or weakness of the arms or legs and aggravation with movement.

 Presence of one or more of these clinical features is the main difference from stress headache.
-International headache society stated definition of stress headache as, presence of various combinations of clinical features such as nausea, or photophobia, but appendix definition does not contain this, this suggests that there are so much difficulties in diagnosing stress headache.
+International headache society stated definition of stress headache as, presence of various combinations of clinical features such as nausea, or photophobia, but appendix definition does not contain this, this suggests that there are so much difficulties in diagnosing stress headaches.

-Pathophysiology Behind Stress Headache:
+What Is the Pathophysiology Behind Stress Headaches?

 It is not clearly understood.
 Presence of TTH is due to primary disease of central nervous system pain modulation mechanism which is absent in the migraine, which hampers generalized disturbance of sensory pathway.
 Some researcher suggests that TTH is due to genetic cause, similar to migraine.
 Some of them stated that pain is due to tension in the nervous system.
 Muscle contraction is also present in stress type of headache.